tasmota/docs/docs/Lights.md

 3 channel lights are RGB color lights.
 You can set color either via RGB or HSB (_not HSL_).
 Alexa support also allows XY color, but that is not supported through commands.

-**Alexa**: you can use Philips Hue emulation, the light will appear as Color light.
+**Alexa**: You can use Philips Hue emulation, the light will appear as Color light.

 |Configuration|(see below)|
 |---|---|